dbt-labs/corp/docs/benefits.md

 **Office Stipend Types**

 1. Office Refresh Stipend - All employees receive up to **$400 each fiscal year** to help refresh their existing office set-up and needs.
 Our fiscal year runs Feb 1-Jan 31.
-2. New Hire Office Stipend - All new hires receive a **total of $1,500** to use through out their first year to help assist in building their home office
--  *In our Benepass Platform, new hires will see an $1,100 New Hire Office Stipend + $400 Office Refresh Stipend = $1,500.
-This allows new hires to utilize their funds through out the entire year.
+2. New Hire Office Stipend - All new hires receive a **total of $1,500** to use through out their first year to help assist in building their home office.
+(In our Benepass Platform, new hires will see an $1,100 New Hire Office Stipend + $400 Office Refresh Stipend = $1,500.
+This allows new hires to utilize their funds through out the entire year.)

 All office stipend expenses should be purchased using your Benepass card or reimbursed through the Benepass site or app.